seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 An age of poverty; from which lingering penance
 Of such misery doth she cut me off.
 Commend me to your honourable wife:
-Tell her the process of Antonio’s end;
+Tell her the process of Antonio's end;
 Say how I loved you, speak me fair in death;
 And, when the tale is told, bid her be judge
 Whether Bassanio had not once a love.
 Repent but you that you shall lose your friend,
 And he repents not that he pays your debt;
 For if the Jew do cut but deep enough,
-I’ll pay it presently with all my heart.
+I'll pay it presently with all my heart.

 **BASSANIO**
 Antonio, I am married to a wife
 Which is as dear to me as life itself;
 But life itself, my wife, and all the world,
-Are not with me esteem’d above thy life:
+Are not with me esteem'd above thy life:
 I would lose all, ay, sacrifice them all
 Here to this devil, to deliver you.